trendscenter/MRIAnomalyDetectionApp-VCID/privacyRiceanNoise.md

-Yes, adding Ricean or other types of noise to MRI data is a method that can be used to help preserve patient privacy while still allowing the data to be useful for research or analysis.
+Adding Ricean or other types of noise to MRI data is a method that can be used to help preserve patient privacy while still allowing the data to be useful for research or analysis.
 This approach involves modifying the original data in a way that obscures specific details that could be used to identify a patient, but retains the overall structure and information necessary for medical or scientific purposes.
 Here are some key points about this method:

 1. **Ricean Noise in MRI**: Ricean noise is particularly relevant to MRI data because it characterizes the signal noise observed in magnitude MRI images.
 It's a combination of Gaussian noise components and is commonly encountered in MRI data processing.